SitecorePowerShell/Book/data-sources.md

 Something that would be beyond the reach of a regular Sitecore query and potentially something that you would really need to deliver code source for.
 But maybe youâ€™re not in a position to deploy that on your environment?

+1. Begin by adding a new script library called *Data Sources* followed by adding a script.
+You can call it something like *Get Tenant Roots*.

 ### References

 * PowerShell Scripted Data Sources [part 1][1] and [part 2][2]